 Exposure studies are underway.
 A recent study found skin swabs of 6-year-olds playing on artificial turf contained PFAS, while swabs from kids playing on grass fields did not.

-Chemicals identified in artificial turf include known carcinogens, mutagens and endocrine disruptors.
+Chemicals found in artificial turf include known carcinogens, mutagens and endocrine disruptors.
 Microplastics have recently been discovered to pose a greater threat to human health than DDT, linked to many health problems including cancer and heart disease.
 Children are especially vulnerable.

 Determining exposure levels experienced by players on artificial turf is the subject of increasing concern and ongoing research.